njaldea/nil/projects/gate/README.md

 ### Special Arguments

-When using Async Outputs, you might want to batch the updates to the edges.
-Batching is a sole responsibility of `nil::gate::Core`.

-If the 2nd argument is `const nil::gate::Core&`, the `Core` owner will be passed to it.
+If the 1nd argument is `const nil::gate::Core&`, the `Core` owner will be passed to it.

+This can be useful when using async edges.

 See [Batch](#batch) section for more detail.